What happens to my reverse mortgage when I die?

 - Whether you were married when the loan documents were signed and continued to be married up until your death.

 If there’s a co-borrower on the loan

-When there is a co-borrower on the loan, both you and the co-borrower receive the benefits of the loan and both are responsible for meeting the obligations of the loan.
-If one borrower dies, the co-borrower will be able to remain in the home and receive loan payments so long as they meet the obligations of the reverse mortgage loan.
+When there is a co-borrower on the loan, both you and the co-borrower receive the benefits of the loan and are responsible for meeting the obligations of the loan.
+If one borrower dies, the co-borrower will be able to remain in the home and receive loan payments as long as they meet the obligations of the reverse mortgage loan.

 If your spouse is not a co-borrower